July 20th, 2004 by jbsurv

 So information is at least seven dimensional.
 I have trouble navigating a car in two dimensions given there are other drivers of varying competence engaged in the same game.
 Imagine the complexities of bringing the right info at the right time to the right people and without breaking the bank.
 Also consider that information processing is as much a cultural as technical challenge.
 Given that IT is all about changing data and information flows within and between organizations, is it any wonder that management of change not technical feasibility is the number one problem in IT and System development ?

-3 Responses to “7 Dimensions of Information”
+5 thoughts on “7 Dimensions of Information”

-I am amazed that this piece has failed to generate any comments either in dissent or suggested additional dimensions or even approaches to the problem.
+1. I am amazed that this piece has failed to generate any comments either in dissent or suggested additional dimensions or even approaches to the problem.
 And it has been here for 5 years and gets a steady stream of visitors.